-The instructions are clear and there are plenty of illustrations to help throughout the book.
+The instructions are clear, and plenty of illustrations help throughout the book.

 About the Author

-Laura Ehrlich (Barnegat, N.J.) has taught quilting in craft stores, adult schools, and recreation programs for thirty years.
+For thirty years, Laura Ehrlich (Barnegat, N.J.) has taught quilting in craft stores, adult schools, and recreation programs.
 In addition to creating hundreds of quilts, she also pieced and quilted a section of the AIDS quilt that toured the United States.
 Her quilts have been exhibited in New York City.The Complete Idiot’s Guide® to Quilting Basics

 ISBN: 9781615641352, October 2011, $16.95